- Home

 Bone therapies

-If the prostate cancer has spread to the bones (bone metastases), your doctor may suggest treatments to manage the effect of the cancer on the bones.
+If the prostate cancer has spread to the bones (bone metastases), your doctor may suggest treatments to manage the effect on the bones.
 Drugs can be used to prevent or minimise bone pain and reduce the risk of fractures and pressure on the spinal cord.

-Radiation therapy can also be used to control bone pain, to prevent fractures or help them heal, and to treat cancer in the spine that is causing pressure on spinal nerves (spinal cord compression).
+Radiation therapy can also be used to control bone pain, to prevent fractures or help them heal, and to treat pressure on spinal nerves (spinal cord compression) from cancer that has spread to the spine.

 → READ MORE: Palliative treatment for prostate cancer